The Digitalization of the Creative Market#DigitalLabor #Extractivism #PlatformEconomy #DigitalCreativeMarket #DesignSystem

 Brave New World: New Media Art 2023, CICA Press, South Korea, 2023.

-Exhibition and Publications
+Exhibition / Publications

 “The digitalization of the creative market: design practice in the platform economy.”
 Conference Proceeding, ArchitectureMPS Journal, U.K. Peer-Reviewed.
 2022.